wpzoom/WPZOOM-Elementor-Addons/readme.txt

 = 1.1.1 =
 * More templates for Inspiro Classic.
-* Screenshots have benn moved to a S3 server to reduce the plugin size
+* Screenshots have been moved to a S3 server to reduce the plugin size

 = 1.1.0 =
 * Added new templates for Inspiro (Classic) and Inspiro Lite themes